aryajur/luagnuplot/README.md

 - Compile gnuplot as a shared library (`libgnuplot.so` or `libgnuplot.dll`)
 - Use gnuplot directly from Lua scripts via the `gnuplot` module
 - Pass gnuplot commands as strings to generate plots
-- Access plot data directly (wxLua terminal, RGB data)
+- Access plot data directly (luacmd terminal, RGB data)

 ## Project Structure